 Helsinki is Finland’s biggest city as well as the nation’s capital.
 The city is based on the shore of the Gulf of Finland in southern Finland.
 Helsinki has close historical connections with its neighboring cities of Talinn in Estonia, Saint Petersburg in Russia, and Stockholm in Sweden.
 Helsinki is a major political, cultural, financial, and educational center of Finland.
 The city has highly developed infrastructural facilities and its population enjoys a high standard of living.
 Helsinki was ranked as one of the top 10 cities in the world to live globally in a 2015 Liveability survey.

-Located in Pirkanmaa, Southern Finland, Tampere ranks second among the biggest cities in Finland.
+Located in Pirkanmaa, Southern Finland, Tampere ranks third among the biggest cities in Finland.
 Geographically, the city is located between the two lakes Pyhäjärvi and Näsijärvi.
 The rapids linking the two lakes of different elevations are an important source of hydroelectric power generation for the city.
 Mechanical engineering and automation, health and biotechnology, and information and communication technologies are the major industries operating in Tampere.
 Tampere has high levels of unemployment (about 20% as of 2016).
 There are four higher education institutes in the city.
 Tampere also has an active cultural life.

-Oulu ranks fourth among the biggest cities in Finland.
+Oulu ranks fifth among the biggest cities in Finland.
 It is located in the Northern Ostrobothnia region of Finland.
 It is the biggest city in Northern Finland and is the largest northernmost city outside of Russia.
 Oulu is also regarded as a “living lab” of Europe as residents here experiment with new technology at a community-wide scale.